 For purposes of the statement of cash flows, the Foundation considers all highly liquid debt instruments purchased with a maturity of three months or less to be a cash equivalent.
-Cash and cash equivalents in the amount of \$1,031,409 and \$933,841 invested with HSBC Bank were classified as investments as of December 31, 2010 and 2009, respectively.
+At December 31, 2011, cash and cash equivalents classified as investments totaled \$3,923,805 invested with Lake Shore Savings Bank, TD Ameritrade and Charles Schwab.
+At December 31, 2010, cash and cash equivalents classifed as investments totaled \$1,031,409 invested with HSBC Bank.